 A specific area of parenting spoken of repeatedly is that of keeping your child from sexual sin.

-A responsible parent will always know who his child is with and where he is — especially at night.
+A responsible parent will always know who his child is with and where he is—especially at night.
 Be passionate about making your child accountable in these areas at all times.
 Teach your child to not pander to his fallen nature, but rather to mortify the flesh, to discipline [his] body and make it [his] slave (1 Corinthians 9:27a).
-Teach them that sexual desire is to be fulfilled in marriage only.
-Conversely, sexual involvement before marriage leads to absolutely nothing good for your child, his friends, your family, and our nation!
+Teach your sons and daughters that sexual desire is to be fulfilled in marriage only.
+Conversely, sexual involvement before marriage leads to absolutely nothing good for your children, their friends, your family, and our nation!
 As a governmental leader you know how much sexual sin ends up costing our nation in terms of the welfare roles, medical costs, law enforcement, etc. Such are reduced by good parenting in this one particular area.